 The island’s over 90% dependence on food exports became evident when Maria struck.
 Since then, a consciousness has taken root to collaborate with local farmers in growing or recovering crops and to source locally where possible.
 One of the most popular areas where this farm-to-table movement is visible is Calle Loiza in San Juan, where fresh dining options have popped up.

 Grab breakfast at Tostado*, which features a menu that’s locally sourced and organic, from the sourdough bread to the goat cheese – an improbability as recently as five years ago.
-Over at CRU, serving a Caribbean-influenced menu, you’ll notice a list of ingredients and their matching farms listed daily on a board.

 The Dreamcatcher hosts a four-course, locally sourced vegan dinner series every month – reserve your table ahead of time – and features rotating local chefs who whip up plates like fried rice with Asian orange sesame cauliflower while you watch.